rclune/playbooks-website/content/project/governance.md

 The decision process should include a shared understanding of which decisions must be made by formal governance and which are delegated to operational leadership.
 Bylaws and policies create the shared understanding of “how we do things” and “who has which rights and responsibilities”.

-## The Three Functions of Governance
+## The three functions of governance

 * Setting strategy
   * Who do we serve and how?
   * What vision do we adopt?